ciaranightingale/twitter-nft-converter/README.md

   }
 ```

-Now when we call `useSession` or `getSession`, we have access to the `accessToken` & `id` of the user; which allows us to make further requests to the Discord API.
+Now when we call `useSession` or `getSession`, we have access to the `accessToken` & `id` of the user; which allows us to make further requests to the Twitter API.

 ## Checking Accounts User is Following

-Before the user see's the mint button, we make a check to see if the user is following on Twitter, using Next.js API Routes.
+Before the user sees the mint button, we make a check to see if the user is following on Twitter, using Next.js API Routes.

 This logic is performed on the [pages/api/check-is-following.js](./pages/api/check-is-following.js) file.